-Youngest kids in class may be more likely to get ADHD diagnosisNovember 19th, 2012 by Randy Dotinga, Healthday Reporter in Attention deficit disorders /
+Youngest kids in class may be more likely to get ADHD diagnosisNovember 19, 2012 by Randy Dotinga, Healthday Reporter in Medicine & Health / Attention deficit disorders

 (HealthDay)—A new study from Iceland adds to existing evidence that kids are more likely to be diagnosed with attention deficit hyperactivity disorder if they're among the youngest in their grade at school.